Solaire/GLC/README.md

   -  /C    : Toggle command-line only mode;
   -  /P    : Add glc.exe location to your path;
   -  /?|/H : Display help.
-- A settable alias for use with searching for each game (a default is set by stripping "the", spaces, punctuation, symbols from folder or .exe name)
+- A settable alias for use with searching for each game (a default is set by stripping article (a/an/the), spaces, punctuation, and symbols from folder or .exe name)
 - Show icons/images for games and platforms, either the icon from the detected .exe, or from a custom image placed in ".\customImages" folder
+  - Note this only works with shells using conhost, e.g., cmd or PowerShell, but not Windows Terminal and some third party shells.
-  - The following extensions are recognized:
+  - The following extensions are recognized for custom images:
     - .ico;
     - .bmp;
     - .png;
     - .gif;
     - .jpg / .jpe / .jpeg;
     - .tif / .tiff.
-  - This only works with shells using conhost, e.g., cmd or PowerShell, but not Windows Terminal and some third party shells.
-- Attempt to recognize unsupported shells (see known issues)
+- Attempt to recognize unsupported shells (see known issues above)
 - Add config .json file for user-configurable settings
   - Custom keys (2 for each function);
-  - Custom colours (2 sets for dark/light mode);
+  - Custom colours (2 sets, for dark/light mode);
   - Custom text;
   - Settings for input, layout, sorting, images, etc.

 ### IN PROGRESS:
+- Ensure multiple library locations are supported and remove reliance on Windows uninstall registry where possible
+  - Fixed Steam and Epic
+  - Fixed the former issue for Origin, but if the uninstall entry doesn't exist, we must rely on problematic FindGameBinaryFile()
+  - Still looking for a solution for itch for the former issue, and it *always* relies on FindGameBinaryFile()
 - Small icons to left in single-column list mode
   - Disabled currently, as icons are randomly missing, especially after going to previous page or back to previous menu.
 - In-app search